AyrA/ImgurTitleEditor/README.md

 ## Cache

-All images and metadata are cached local.
-Only changes are sent to the Imgur API
+All images and metadata are cached locally.
+Only changes are sent to the Imgur API.
+It **will not** download your entire gallery every time you open the application, which makes it suitable for very large galleries.

 ## Manage Titles and Descriptions

 The core feature of this application is to manage image titles and descriptions.
 This can no longer be easily done on Imgur itself.
-If you have many images, it's worth setting this metadata to allow you to search for images
+If you have many images, it's worth setting this metadata to allow you to search for images later.

 ## Image Filter

 The main view can filter images.
-The search is performed against the title, description and file name
+The search is performed against the title, description and file name.
+You can also select to only display images with or without a title.

 ## Mass Actions

 Downloading, caching, URL copy, and deleting can be performed on multiple images at once.
+A mass uploader makes uploading many images easy.

 ## Proper OAuth usage